satoshinotebook/BIPs/unlocking-dust-utxos-as-transaction-fees.md

 This BIP is licensed under the BSD 2-Clause License.

+## Background

+Bitcoin “dust” refers to tiny UTXOs (Unspent Transaction Outputs) whose value is so low that they’re effectively unspendable – the fee to spend them exceeds their value​.
+These dusty coins accumulate over time (e.g. leftover change from transactions or dust attacks) and form part of the UTXO set, yet are “stuck” because owners have no economic incentive to spend them​.
+This growing dust horizon – the expanding set of outputs that cost more to move than they’re worth – presents a sustainability issue​.
+The proposal at hand is to use dust UTXOs as fees by transferring their ownership to miners instead of paying normal satoshi fees.
+We analyze the technical feasibility and implications of this idea in this proposal.

 ## Motivation

 Bitcoin's UTXO model, while powerful, has created an unintended consequence in the form of economically unviable "dust" UTXOs.
 These are outputs with such small values that the transaction fee required to spend them would exceed their worth.
 This presents several problems for the Bitcoin network: